 Faculty and University Committees

-Faculty and university committee representatives bring the concerns of their constituencies to the committees they sit on and to the GSA Senate.
-Committee representatives need not be Senators although Senators are appointed to fill all unfilled slots, and all committee representatives are encouraged to attend all Senate meetings.
-If they cannot attend, they must report on their particular committees to the Senator Chair prior to the Senate meeting.
+Graduate students are invited to sit on a variety of University Committees in order to represent the Brandeis graduate student community.
+Graduate student representatives bring the concerns of their constituencies to the committees they sit on and to the GSA Senate.
+Committee representatives need not be Senators, although Senators are appointed to fill all unfilled slots, and all committee representatives are encouraged to attend all Senate meetings.
+If they cannot attend, they must report on their particular committees to the GSA President prior to the Senate meeting.

-Faculty and University Committee Descriptions
+University Committee Descriptions

 Alumni Association Board

-Current Representative: Gene Kogan
+Current Representative: Zhejing Sun

 Committee for the Support of Teaching

-Current Representative: Lydia Fash
+Current Representative: Claire Dahm

-Current Representative: Emre Atasayar
+Current Representative: Vivek Vimai